Canucks compete at Trailblazer: Allard, Chan, Lawson, Shah, Wooten, Yang

 How they fared:

-Shah pitched two scoreless innings throwing 29 pitches, striking out 2.
-Shah also played shortstop and centre field, narrowly missed a homer, hitting a ball off the centre field fence.
+-Shah pitched two scoreless innings, throwing 29 pitches, striking out two.
+Shah also played shortstop and centre field and narrowly missed a homer, hitting a ball off the centre field fence.

-Kaylee Chan (Aurora, Ont.) left to right,Marisa Shah (Mississauga, Ont.) and Reagan Jane Allard (Beamsville, Ont.). _ In Play Photography.
+Left to right: Kaylee Chan (Aurora, Ont.),Marisa Shah (Mississauga, Ont.) and Reagan Jane Allard (Beamsville, Ont.).
+Photo: In Play Photography.

 Chan worked two innings, allowing two runs, and striking out five.
-Chan scored multiple runs in her teams’ two games.
+She also scored multiple runs in her teams’ two games.

-Lawson caught the first game and pitched two innings in the second, and at the plate, had three hits.
+Lawson caught the first game and pitched two innings in the second.
+At the plate, she had three hits.

-Nicole Wooten (Richmond, BC). ;eft to right, Mingqian Chloe Yang (White Rock, BC) and Presleigh Lawson (Calgary, Alta.).
-Photo _ Lawson Family.
+Left to right: Nicole Wooten (Richmond, BC), Mingqian Chloe Yang (White Rock, BC) and Presleigh Lawson (Calgary, Alta.).
+Photo: Lawson Family.

 Yang pitched two innings and also played second base, shortstop and outfield.